 - The credits attached to all unsuccessful courses and other academic achievements (failed attempts) shall be added up, excluding any failed attempt at the bachelor's thesis or master's thesis.
-If the total score for unsuccessful academic work is equivalent to 60 credits (bachelor's level) or 30 credits (master's level), the student shall be definitively excluded from further study and related study directions.
-Exclusion shall be pronounced by the faculty. - Students who fail their bachelor's thesis or master's thesis at the second attempt shall also be excluded from further study.
+If the total score for unsuccessful academic work is equivalent to 42 credits (single-subject degree course) or 35 credits (major degree course) in the bachelor's programme or 24 credits in the master's programme, the student shall be definitively excluded from further study and related study directions.
+Exclusion shall be pronounced by the faculty. - la Upon exclusion from the single-subject degree course, this course of studies can no longer be taken at the University of Lucerne as a major degree course.
+Upon exclusion from the major degree course, this course of studies can no longer be taken at the University of Lucerne as a single-subject degree course. - Students who fail their bachelor's thesis or master's thesis at the second attempt shall also be excluded from further study.